 5. Cost counts

 So, by now you understand what DSLR actually is, and what makes it stand out from regular ‘point and shoot’ cameras.
-Hopefully, you now have an understanding of the basic feature of DSLR cameras.
+Hopefully you now have understanding of basic feature of DSLR cameras.
 You are also aware of what to look for and what not to look for.

-I hope this article was helpful for you and wish you very good luck with your purchase and learning process of photography.
+We hope this article was helpful for you and wish you a very good luck for your purchase and learning process of photography.